MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 Indicates that this cmdlet omits the computer name of each object from the output display.
 By default, the name of the computer that generated the object appears in the display.

 This parameter affects only the output display.
-It does not change the object.
+It doesn't change the object.

 ```yaml
 Type: SwitchParameter